Search Engine Optimisation

-Google is increasingly rewarding sites for the uniqueness and quality of their content and the links to those sites and the robots that crawl the internet are constantly looking for new content to match search criteria.
+Google rewards sites for the uniqueness and quality of their content and the links to those sites; and the robots that crawl the internet are constantly looking for new content to match search criteria.
 Links should always be one-way links and not paid for or exchanged links, which can be detrimental to ranking highly and are in violation of Google’s webmaster guidelines.

 They should be built up gradually in order to achieve a natural increase in links, again because the search engines reward sites that have grown organically.
-All links should have high-quality attributes, where possible, such as Keyword anchor text, “do follow” attribute, come from a domain with a high Page Rank (3+) and be on a page with content relevant to the website.
+All links should have high-quality attributes, where possible, such as relevant anchor text, the “do follow” attribute, come from a domain with a high Domain Authority (DA) and Trust Flow (TF) and be on a page with content relevant to the website.